-If a student does not receive the minimum required score on the official TASP Test or an approved alternative test, he or she will be required to enroll and attend prescribed developmental studies courses and remain in such courses until he or she has passed all sections of the TASP Test.
+Students who do not receive the minimum required scores on an approved Texas Success Initiative (TSI) test will be required to enroll and attend prescribed developmental courses and remain in those courses until the requirements outlined on the student's individual education plan have been met.

-Therefore, students who accumulate excessive absences in any developmental class are subject to being dropped from all courses in which they are enrolled.
+Students who accumulate excessive absences in any developmental class are subject to being dropped from all courses in which they are enrolled.